tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- move inhabitability check to typing
-    - learning variables to be BOT should be allowed
-- update disjoint test to handle disjoint constraints in intersected universals
-    - see `test_max`: `G44 <: ~true @` vs `G44 <: ~false @`
-    - consider if type needs to be constructed differently
-- update inhabitable check to be sound
 - disable extrusion for now
 - develop example where extrusion is necessary
     - determine if there's a way to delay extrusion to only when necessary